phalpern/WG21-halpern/task_block_proposal-r4.md

 to `define_task_block` may return on a different thread than that on which it was called.
 A call to `define_task_block_restore_thread` always returns on the same thread as that on which it was called.
-(See [Thread Switching][] in the Issues section.) [_Note_: The call to `define_task_block` is sequenced before subsequent operations as if `define_task_block` returns on the same thread.
+(See [Thread switching][] in the Issues section.) [_Note_: The call to `define_task_block` is sequenced before subsequent operations as if `define_task_block` returns on the same thread.
 -- _end note_]

-_Notes_: It is expected (but not mandated) that `f` will (directly or indirectly) call `tr.run(_callable_object_)`.
+_Notes_: It is expected (but not mandated) that `f` will (directly or indirectly) call `tb.run(_callable_object_)`.

-<a id="Exception_Handling"></a>

 # Exception Handling

-Every task region has an associated exception list.
-When the task region starts, its associated exception list is empty.
+Every task block has an associated exception list.
+When the task block starts, its associated exception list is empty.

-When an exception is thrown from the user-provided callable object passed to `define_task_block` or `define_task_block_restore_thread`, it is added to the exception list for that task region.
-Similarly, when an exception is thrown from the user-provided function object passed into `task_block::run`, the exception object is added to the exception list associated with the nearest enclosing task region.
+When an exception is thrown from the user-provided callable object passed to `define_task_block` or `define_task_block_restore_thread`, it is added to the exception list for that task block.
+Similarly, when an exception is thrown from the user-provided function object passed into `task_block::run`, the exception object is added to the exception list associated with the nearest enclosing task block.
 In both cases, an implementation may discard any pending tasks that have not yet been invoked.
 Tasks that are already in progress are not interrupted except at a call to `task_block::run` or `task_block::wait`, as described below.

-If the implementation is able to detect that an exception has been thrown by another task within the same nearest enclosing task region, then `task_block::run` or `task_block::wait` may throw `task_canceled_exception`; these instances of `task_canceled_exception` are not added to the exception list of the corresponding `task_group`.
+If the implementation is able to detect that an exception has been thrown by another task within the same nearest enclosing task block, then `task_block::run` or `task_block::wait` may throw `task_canceled_exception`; these instances of `task_canceled_exception` are not added to the exception list of the corresponding `task_group`.

-When a task region finishes with a non-empty exception list, the exceptions are aggregated into an `exception_list` object (defined below), which is then thrown from the task region.
+When a task block finishes with a non-empty exception list, the exceptions are aggregated into an `exception_list` object (defined below), which is then thrown from the task block.

 The order of the exceptions in the `exception_list` object is unspecified.